At a Glance

 ✨Show Your Passion for Care

 Make sure to express your genuine passion for providing care and support to others.
-Share personal experiences or stories that highlight your commitment to helping those in need, especially the elderly and individuals with dementia.
+Share personal experiences or stories that highlight your commitment to helping those in need, especially the elderly or those with dementia.

 ✨Demonstrate Communication Skills